About Budhanilkantha

 The black stone statue of Vishnu at Budhanilkantha

-Budhanilkantha temple is an open area with no roof.
-You enter through a stone gate and to the left is a large painted concrete fence.
-Below the fence is a long pond where the statue of Vishnu lies just above the surface.
-Made from black basalt the Vishnu as Narayan statue itself is 5 meters tall (16.4 feet).
-The statue lies on a best of stone snakes and is dressed in robes often having red tika around it.
-The statue bears a headdress with an image of Buddha at the center.
-This image is important as it symbolizes both Hindu and Buddhist beliefs.
+The Budhanilkantha temple is an open space without a roof.
+Access is gained through a stone gateway, with a large painted concrete fence to the left.
+Below the fence is a long pond containing the statue of Vishnu, which emerges just above the water's surface.
+Made from black basalt, the statue of Vishnu as Narayan stands 5 meters tall (16.4 feet).
+Adorned with robes and a headdress featuring an image of Buddha at its center, the statue rests upon a bed of stone serpents.
+This central image signifies the unity of Hindu and Buddhist faiths.

-There is one entrance down to the statue and one exit on the opposite side.
+There is one entrance leading to the statue and another exit on the opposite side.

-Surrounding the outer concrete fence are several smaller shrines to Shiva, Saraswoti and Ganesh.
-There are often animal sacrifices here, especially on a Saturday morning.
+Around the outer concrete fence, several smaller shrines to Shiva, Saraswati, and Ganesh are situated.
+Animal sacrifices are frequently performed here, especially on Saturdays.

-There is currently no entrance fee to Budhanilkantha.
-This may well change in the foreseeable future.
+Currently, there is no entrance fee to Budhanilkantha.
+Please note that this may change in the future.

 The main Gate into Budhanilkantha temple